charlpcronje/php.docs.cronje.me/src/php/laravel/Routing.md

     Route::get('users', 'UserController@getIndex');
 ```

 This route informs the framework that requests to the `/users` route should call the `getIndex` method on the `UserController` class.
-For more information on controller routing, check out the [controller documentation](/docs/4.2/controllers).
+For more information on controller routing, check out the controller documentation